Paul Hewitt

 Mercy killing and relief from forfeiture

-Paul Hewitt and Alexandra Dix acted for Withers Trust Corporation in the estate of Adrian Berry, securing full relief from the forfeiture rule.
-Mr Berry had assisted in the death of his terminally ill wife, before tragically taking his own life.
+In 2023, Paul and Alexandra Dix acted for Withers Trust Corporation in the estate of Adrian Berry, securing full relief from the forfeiture rule in the light of the tragic circumstances.
+Mr Berry had assisted in the death of his terminally ill wife, before taking his own life.
 As a result of the relief granted, Mr Berry's estate receives the benefit of his wife's estate, such that all their assets pass to their intended charity, free of inheritance tax.
-Click here to read the judgement and here to read our briefing note.
+Click here to read the judgment and here to read our briefing note.

 Out of depth executor removed

-Paul and Alice Tomlin acted for Sightsavers under its formal name in the decision on appeal of Sir Anthony Mann Beasant v Royal Commonwealth Society for the Blind [2022].
-The charity, acting as representative for twenty other charities, was defending its success in Royal Commonwealth Society for the Blind v Beasant and others [2021], an application to determine that a legacy expressed to be equal to the maximum passing free of tax has a nil value where there are already gifts to non-exempt beneficiaries exceeding the tax free element.
-Click here to read our briefing note on the case and click here to read the appeal and here to read the orginial judgment.
+Paul represented Sightsavers, acting under its formal name as representative for twenty other charities, in Royal Commonwealth Society for the Blind v Beasant and others [2021], an application to determine that a legacy expressed to be equal to the maximum passing free of tax has a nil value where there are already gifts to non-exempt beneficiaries exceeding the tax free element.
+Sir Anthony Mann upheld the decision on appeal in Beasant v Royal Commonwealth Society for the Blind [2022].
+Click here to read our briefing note on the case, click here to read the appeal and here to read the original judgment.

 Paul, Deborah Nicholls-Carr and Olivia Turner represented Prince Mukarram Jah, His Exalted Highness Nizam VIII of Hyderabad, in a dispute over funds frozen at Natwest Bank for over 70 years (the subject of a 1958 House of Lords decision Rahimtoola v Nizam of Hyderabad), involving the governments of India and Pakistan.
 Pakistan issued a new claim in 2013.
-The High Court decided in Pakistan v Natwest and Ors [2015] EWHC 55 (Ch) that the Nizam's claim to the funds should be allowed to proceed.
-The Judge upheld the Nizam's claim (along with those of his younger brother and India) to his grandfather's funds.
-Read the Judgment here.
+The High Court decided in Pakistan v Natwest and Ors that the Nizam's claim to the funds should be allowed to proceed.
+In 2019, the Judge finally upheld the Nizam's claim (along with those of his younger brother and India) which he had assigned to his grandfather's funds.
+Read the judgment here.
 The case was one of The Lawyer's ‘Top 20 Cases of 2019'.
 In July 2020 we succeeded in ensuring applications to set aside the Judgment and seeking disclosure of various documents were dismissed.
 See the Times of India's report here.

 Talks